Fed Pivot: A Blend of Confidence and Folly

 The Federal Reserve, often lauded as the custodian of the U.S. economy, harbours a darker side beneath its facade of stability and control.
 Critics argue that the Fed, rather than protecting the economy, serves as a manipulative force that deepens the divides between the rich and the poor while safeguarding its own interests and those of the banking sector.

-Since the inception of the Federal Reserve in 1913, the U.S. dollar has lost approximately 96% of its value.
+Since the Federal Reserve’s inception in 1913, the U.S. dollar has lost approximately 96% of its value.
 This persistent devaluation, a direct result of the Fed’s inflationary monetary policies, has eroded the purchasing power of everyday Americans.
 While the wealthy can hedge against this inflation through investments, the poor and middle class, whose wealth is mostly in cash and cash equivalents, bear the brunt of this devaluation.

 The Federal Reserve presents itself as a public entity, acting in the interest of the U.S. economy.
 However, this is a ruse.
 The Fed is a quasi-public institution, operating independently of the government with limited accountability.
 Its regional Federal Reserve Banks are owned by private banks, revealing its true allegiance.